YourOnly-One/yoo-hugo-content/snoworld/eng-ph/blog/posts/2022/20220312-ppop-convention.md

 +++
-title = "The First PPOPCON Is Happening" description = "Are you excited for the first P-pop Convention?"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "(Updated) The First PPOPCON Is Happening" description = "Are you excited for the first P-pop Convention?"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 date = "2022-03-12T13:08:45"                                        # manually adjust to local timezone